Abel Raises Cain (2005)

 dirs.
 Adam Small, Peter Stuart

 Arguably the best of the original punkumentaries, certainly the most intelligent, it follows the California bands Youth Brigade and Social Distortion on a tour “to prove to people that punks aren’t a bunch of mindless morons that go around beating each other up.
 That they can do things on their own.
 They can do it independently.
 Because they believe in it and are really sincere about it.”
 YB’s lead singer Shawn Stern is the force behind the tour, an articulate, socially aware young man.
 SD’s lead singer, Mike Ness, is less idealistic but just as likable.
 The two bands plus roadies, eleven guys in all, repurpose a school bus and take off, finding an underground network of punks in each city they go to.
 Interviews with these local punks balance out the gender perspective.
 One of my favorite quotes, though, addresses race.
 A roadie named Marlon says, “If I was black and normal I’d still get fucked with, so I may as well do what I want to do and take my chances.
 It’s part of being a black person in this country to be fucked with.
 It’s part of being a punk too.”
 Some other parts of the documentary, originally deemed filler, now seem crucial: lessons in moshing, stage diving practice, and the cutting/dyeing/doing of hair.
-The straightedge movement is covered too, with Minor Threat its representative.
+The so-called straightedge movement is covered too, with Minor Threat its representative.
 Inevitably the tour breaks down, partly due to getting paid in rolled pennies if paid at all.
 Profit is something they’re against and yet, as Stern says, it’s hard to remain unified when you’re hungry.
 78 minutes.

 The Arbor (2010)